 Having first read the guidance and project descriptions on the Department of Materials website, if you wish to learn more about a specific project please contact the relevant supervisor by e-mail.

-Before applying you are strongly encouraged to contact the department's Graduate Studies Secretary for advice and assistance using the contact details provided on this page.
+Before applying you are strongly encouraged to contact the department's Graduate Admissions Secretary for advice and assistance using the contact details provided on this page.